KaiGuo20/KaiGuo20.github.io/_pages/about.md

 News
 =====
+**Mar.
+2026:** Our paper "Fix Before Search: Benchmarking Agentic Visual Query Pre-processing in Multimodal Retrieval-augmented Generation" is accepted by ICML 2026

+**Mar.
+2026:** Our paper "When Do Hallucinations Arise?
+A Graph Perspective on the Evolution of Path Reuse and Path Compression" is accepted by ICML 2026

 **Apr.
 2026:** Our paper "Attn-GS: Attention-Guided Context Compression for Efficient Personalized LLMs" is accepted by the ACL 2026 Main Conference!

 **Feb.
 2026:** New preprint! - “Fix Before Search: Benchmarking Agentic Query Visual Pre-processing in Multimodal Retrieval-augmented Generation” [[pdf]](https://arxiv.org/pdf/2602.13179)